Coauthor or coauthorship refers to

-- the practice of multiple writers sharing authorship of a paper.
+- the practice of multiple writers sharing authorship of a text.

 To facilitate productive partnerships on writing projects, whether you are choosing a single co-author or working in a larger group, you may find it helpful to take a honest look at your strengths and weaknesses.
 Knowing where you struggle can help you identify partners who have strengths in those areas.
-For instance, if you routinely procrastinate and suffer consequences accordingly, you may benefit from finding co-authors who have stronger self-regulation competencies.
-Obviously, as much as possible, you want to stack your team with smart, motivated, articulate people.
+For instance, if you routinely procrastinate and suffer consequences accordingly, you may benefit from finding co-authors who help you keep on schedule.

 Ideally collaborations are productive and the whole is indeed greater than the parts.
 But sometimes coauthors fail to complete agreed upon tasks.

 Collaboration can be challenging from multiple perspectives.
-Beyond the inherent difficulties of writing, co-authors/coauthors may bring unequal talents, different and even contrary writing processes, different attitudes about a topic, and different levels of commitment for specific tasks.
+Beyond the inherent difficulties of writing, coauthors may bring unequal talents, different and even contrary writing processes, different attitudes about a topic, and different levels of commitment for specific tasks.
 At times people misuse their power: they take credit for their peers’ or employees’ work product.
 Personality conflicts can derail a project.

-When it comes to co-authoring a document, we may disagree about how and when to Collaborate.
+When it comes to co-authoring a document, we may disagree with our coauthors about how and when to collaborate.
 Even after reading the same texts, we may disagree about the author’s message.
 We might have a different idea about what the status is of a scholarly conversation on a particular topic.

 We may have disparate mindsets.
 Plus, composing is complex.
 People can have very contrary (and yet equally productive for that person) ways of writing.
 Thus, it’s important for you to be open to other ways of doing things.
 You cannot expect people to write as you would.
 We all have idiosyncratic practices that we’ve honed over time.